 WakaWaka has already donated more than 15,000 solar lights to emergency relief organizations in Liberia and Sierra Leone.
 WakaWaka is dedicated to help bring light and power to the courageous health care workers and first responders and the families that are battling the spread of the virus in Liberia, Sierra Leone, and Guinea. #WakaWakaLIVE The Ebola crisis has slipped from the headlines, the infections keep rising.
 As of last week: 20,000 infected, 7,900 lives lost, and 7,000 children who have lost one or both parents.
 90% of Ebola-affected areas have no access to electricity.

 WakaWaka (‘shine bright’ in Swahili) – a social enterprise on a mission to end extreme energy poverty – develops, manufactures and markets high-tech low-cost solar powered lights and chargers.
 In less than two years, WakaWaka has helped bring light and power to more than 650,000 people.
 However, over 1.2 billion people still have no access to electricity and are forced to depend on toxic and dangerous kerosene.
 16,000 people are burned each day by kerosene lamps and each year, indoor pollution kills more people than AIDS and malaria combined.
-Replacing kerosene lamps with WakaWakas has a critical, large-scale effect on health, safety, education, community and economic development, especially in remote regions, disaster-struck, or war-torn areas.
+Replacing kerosene lamps with WakaWakas has a critical, large-scale effect on health, safety, education, community and economic development, especially in remote regions, disaster-struck, or war-torn areas, we suggest to contact the electrician in Cheltenham to get help today.
 For every WakaWaka retail purchase, one is given to a family in need.